andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Implementation of hybrid tests for comparison results of run migrated Java code and Python code
 - Documentation preparation, knowledge transferring, code review, preparation & showing demo
 - Organization of knowledge transferring sessions
-- Manage team of 3 people
+- Managed a team of 3 people

 ### Artezio